 Paul’s own movie making business also developed, and in 1898 he built an outdoor studio (all early films were shot outdoors using natural daylight) then an indoor studio with electric lighting, which enabled him to control the environment and produce trick films.

-Double exposures, the appearance of ghosts, stopping the camera, removing something from the frame and putting something else in so things appeared and disappeared as if by magic, all became his stock in trade.
-He also took inspiration from the novel The Time Machine by H.G Wells and explored the possibility of creating an immersive film experience for audiences, a forerunner to today’s 4D cinema.
+Double exposures, the appearance of ghosts, stopping the camera, removing something from the frame and putting something else in so things appeared and disappeared as if by magic – all of these techniques became his stock in trade.
+He also took inspiration from the novel The Time Machine by H.G Wells and explored the possibility of creating an immersive film experience for audiences as a forerunner to today’s 4D cinema.

 “His studio had trapdoors in it and all this kind of stuff,” adds Booth, “which allowed the people he was now employing to do more creative things because, although he started off shooting things himself, he soon stepped away as any CEO would do.

 “There were many strings to his bow at this point in the film-making and he continued to be hugely successful, and then in 1909 he started to get a bit fed up with it.
 The business had changed a lot in those 14 or 15 years, there were lots more films being made, lots more production companies.
 Films were becoming more elaborate and longer and I think the business environment for him was not as good as it was.
 It was more trouble than the commercial return.